 What is Computer Memory?

-Computer memory is a variety of data storage technologies that a computer may use, including RAM, ROM, and flash memory.
+Computer memory is a variety of data storage technologies that a computer may use, including RAM, ROM, Memory Cards, and flash memory.
 Some types of computer memory are very fast in speed because the central processing unit (CPU) can access the data stored there very quickly.

 Other types are very cost-effective and have the ability to store a huge amount of data permanently.
 Computer memory can also be categorized further into two types i.e Volatile and Non-Volatile.

-Volatile Memory: can often faster but lose all data stored on them as soon as they are turned off.
+Volatile Memory: can often be faster but lose all data stored on them as soon as they are turned off.

-Non-Volatile Memory: never loses all data stored on it even the power is turned off.
+Non-Volatile Memory: never loses all data stored on it even if the power is turned off.
 It is measured in MBs & GBs.

 But, on behalf of space or location, memory is categorized into four types: